-- Scheduling automatic bill payments to ensure that you pay debts on time
+- Schedule automatic bill payments to ensure you pay debts on time.

-- Lowering your credit utilization ratio by keeping your spending at 25% or less of your credit limit
+- Lower your credit utilization ratio by keeping your spending at 25% or less of your credit limit.

-- Diversifying your credit mix by using a business credit card or taking out a business loan and making your payments on time
+- Use a business credit card or business loan that gets reported to the bureaus and make payments on time.

-- Reviewing your business credit report for errors and contacting credit bureaus to remove any inaccurate or outdated items
+- Review your business credit report for errors and contact credit bureaus to remove any inaccurate or outdated items.

 Manage Your Business Credit Score to Help Your Company’s Financing

-By checking your business credit score and taking steps to improve it, you increase your company’s odds of securing a loan, line of credit or another form of business financing.
+By checking your business credit score and taking steps to improve it, you increase your company’s odds of securing a loan, line of credit or other form of business financing.

-If you’re looking for financing for your business, or if you’re trying to diversify your credit mix to improve your business credit score, be sure to check out Fast Capital 360’s line of business financing options.
+If you’re looking to acquire capital for your business or trying to diversify your credit mix, be sure to check out Fast Capital 360’s line of business financing options.